thumbtack/slate/source/supply_api.html.md

 Thumbtack will expose the following endpoints to Partners.
 All endpoints should be versioned to support future schema changes.
-Endpoints will use HTTP basic authentication, and Thumbtack will provide Partners with a username and password for Partners to call these endpoints.
 Note that passing in the `Content-Type` header is required.

 ## Messages